 When co-signing for bail you volunteer to be responsible if the person that you are bailing out fails to meet their court date.
 Commonly called a “skip” by bail bonds companies.

 Co-signing works to limit risk on the part of the bail bonds company.
 The process of co-signing ensures that there is an agreement in which the consigner will be obligated to pay the amount of the bond if the person accused does not appear in court.

 A co-signer will often have to stake some of their assets or property to make sure the bond is paid.
 A co-signer does have rights like the option to contact the bondsman and withdrawal the bond to return the accused to jail if they feel as though they will not meet their court dates.

 When you co-sign for a bond:

-You are declaring that you will be responsible for making sure the accused appears in all bond requirements and court proceedings.
+You are declaring that you will have shared responsibility for making sure the person appears in our and all bond requirements and court proceedings are met.

 A co-signer can also request stipulations like the accused entering into a rehabilitation program or reside with the co-signer to keep track of their whereabouts.